seanbreckenridge/foreverjs-list/README.md

 ```shell
 FOREVER_LIST_TOKEN=secret_token_here node app.js
 ```
-... and then I can query the status of the running applications from anywhere, to notify me of an issues going on:
+... and then I can query the status of the running applications from anywhere, to notify me of any issues going on:

 ```python
 import requests